Approximating functions on stratified sets: Basic notation and summary of main results

 \section{Basic notation and summary of main results}

-Throughout, the symbol $|\cdot|$ will denote the standard Euclidean norm on $\R^n$ and the absolute value of a real number, while $\|\cdot\|$ will denote the Frobenius norm on the space of linear operators on $\R^n$.
-A function $f\colon Q\to\R$ defined on a set $Q\subset\R^n$ is called $\kappa$-{\em Lipschitz continuous} on $Q$, for some $\kappa \geq 0$, if the inequality
+Throughout, the symbol $|\cdot|$ will denote the standard Euclidean norm on $\R^n$ and the absolute value of a real number, while $\|\cdot\|$ will denote the induced operator norm on the space of linear operators on $\R^n$.
+A function $f\colon Q\to\R$, defined on a set $Q\subset\R^n$, is called $\kappa$-{\em Lipschitz continuous} (for some real $\kappa \geq 0$) if the inequality

-The infimum of $\kappa$ satisfying the inequality above is the {\em Lipschitz modulus} of $f$, and we denote it by $\mbox{\rm lip}\,f$.
-For notational convenience, $1$-Lipschitz functions will be called {\em non-expansive}.
-The function $f$ is said to be {\em locally Lipschitz} if around each point $x\in Q$, there exists a neighborhood $U$ so that the restriction of $f$ to $U$ is Lipschitz continuous.
+The infimum of $\kappa\geq 0$ satisfying the inequality above is the {\em Lipschitz modulus} of $f$, and we denote it by $\mbox{\rm lip}\,f$.
+Thus we have Whenever $\lip f$ is finite, we will say that $f$ is Lipschitz continuous.
+For notational convenience, $1$-Lipschitz continuous functions will be called {\em non-expansive}.
+A function $f\colon Q\to\R$ is said to be {\em locally Lipschitz continuous} if around each point $x\in Q$, there exists a neighborhood $U$ so that the restriction of $f$ to $Q\cap U$ is Lipschitz continuous.